 Quartz kitchen worktops are engineered stones.
-This means that unlike marble and granite, which are quarried in large slabs and cut down, Caesarstone and other quartz brands are not found naturally.
+This means that unlike marble and granite, which are quarried in large slabs and cut down and made into work surfaces like kitchen countertops, Caesarstone and other quartz brands are not found naturally.
 Instead, small amounts of resin are used to bind quartz particles together to make a large slab.
-As quartz worktops are made of at least 90% quartz, which is one of the toughest natural substances, they look, feel and handle just like stone – and they have certain advantages.
+As quartz kitchen design countertops are made of at least 90% quartz, which is one of the toughest natural substances, they look, feel and handle just like stone – and they have certain advantages.

 5 advantages of quartz worktops